JonathonRoberts/ArbChecker/README.md

 A calculator for determining how much to bet on each market when Dutching

 **check.pl**
-Scrapes oddschecker in search of arbitrage opertunities
+Scrapes oddschecker in search of arbitrage opportunities

 **rule4.pl**
 A calculator which shows the resultant odds when a single outcome is removed from an event and Rule4(c) is enacted